OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 .. index:: top level assembly

-In OpenMDAO parlance, we usually describe this as the *top level Assembly.* An Assembly is a container that can hold some number of components, drivers, and other assemblies.
+In OpenMDAO parlance, we usually describe this as the *top level Assembly.* An :term:`Assembly` is a container that can hold some number of components, drivers, and other assemblies.
 An Assembly also manages the interconnections between the components and assemblies that it owns, and it has its own workflow, which it uses to execute the components and drivers in the correct order.
 For our